doomlab/shiny-server/MOTE Blogdown/content/gosrmss.md

 ## Effect Size:

-INCLUDE THE OUTPUT FROM MOTE
+omega_g^2 = .12, 95% CI [.04, .23]

 ## Interpretation:

-INCLUDE INTERPRETATION FROM MOTE
+Your confidence interval does not include zero, and therefore, you might conclude that this effect size is different from zero.

 ## Summary Statistics:

-INCLUDE SUMMARY STATISTICS FROM MOTE
+Not applicable.

 ## Test Statistic:

-INCLUDE TEST STATISTICS FROM MOTE
+F(1, 156) = 953.04, p < .001

 ## Interpretation:

-INCLUDE INTERPRETATION FROM MOTE
+Your p-value is less than the alpha value, and therefore, this test would be considered statistically significant.

 # Tutorial

-<iframe width="560" height="315" src="https://www.youtube.com/embed/40XnVCphLFA" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/5yfUgJB4mwY" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>